Box truck vs LTL: buy the right level of control without overpaying for the wrong mode.

 LTL belongs where palletized freight can move well without paying for unnecessary dedicated capacity.

-Warp lets buyers compare both paths without switching providers or losing context.
+Warp lets you compare both paths without switching providers or losing context.

 When timing, accessorials, or handling sensitivity matter, a dedicated box truck often wins.